-- comprise about nine two- or three-bedroom market dwellings; - have a design, layout and landscaping of high quality and character which respects the characteristics of the village as a whole and in particular that of adjacent properties; - be accessed solely from Gascoigne Lane.
-No vehicle access should be provided directly onto Winchester Road; - provide a footpath route from Gascoigne Lane to Winchester Road allowing safe access to public transport for village residents.
+- comprise about nine two- or three-bedroom market dwellings; - have a design, layout and character that respect the character and appearance of the adjacent residential properties in general and their distinctive pattern of development in particular;; - be accessed solely from Gascoigne Lane.
+No vehicle access should be provided directly onto Winchester Road; and - provide a footpath route from Gascoigne Lane to Winchester Road allowing safe access to public transport for village residents.

-RNP21: PROPOSED HOUSING SITE ON PETERSFIELD ROAD
+RNP20: PROPOSED HOUSING SITE ON PETERSFIELD ROAD

-7.107 As explained above, this Neighbourhood Plan has assessed a need for four plots for self and custom-built homes.
-Policy RNP21 below allocates a site - between Homeview and Wykeham House on Petersfield Road - to enable four such properties to be built.
+7.096 As explained above, this Neighbourhood Plan has assessed a need for four plots for self and custom-built homes.
+Policy RNP20 below allocates a site - between Homeview and Wykeham House on Petersfield Road - to enable four such properties to be built.
 This is the highest scoring site in the site assessment (see Appendix 2) where the landowner supports the development of self-build homes.
 The site is currently used for open storage, so it is not greenfield land.

-7.108 The policy requires the development to be linear in form, in line with development elsewhere on Petersfield Road.
+7.097 The policy requires the development to be linear in form, in line with development elsewhere on Petersfield Road.
 In order to minimise the number of accesses onto Petersfield Road, all four plots will have a combined single access to that road - probably mirroring adjoining properties by having a gravel service road parallel to Petersfield Road.

-7.109 The allocation of sites for self-build housing is a relatively new concept and there is a risk that the self-build sites may not deliver housing as envisaged.
+7.098 The allocation of sites for self-build housing is a relatively new concept and there is a risk that the self-build sites may not deliver housing as envisaged.
 It is therefore the Parish Council's intention to review this site allocation after five years; if at that time plots remain available despite having been properly prepared and marketed, the Parish Council will consider whether the site allocation should continue and in what form.